Skip to main content

 The bottom ash pond and landfill are in active use.
 Amos Plant is making plans to close the bottom ash pond and move the material to a lined landfill.
 Amos Plant uses dry fly ash handling and no longer requires use of the fly ash pond.
 This pond has been capped and was closed at the end of 2017.

 We strive to take advantage of opportunities to beneficially reuse as much CCR material as possible.
-For details, please see the AEP Corporate Accountability Report.
+For details, please see the AEP Corporate Sustainability Report.

 September 2019